Parkinson disease results from degeneration in the part of the brain that helps coordinate movements.

 May eventually progress to the other hand, the arms, and the legs

 May also affect the jaws, tongue, forehead, and eyelids and, to a lesser degree, the voice

 In some people, a tremor never develops.
-Sometimes the tremor becomes less obvious as the disease progresses.
+Sometimes the tremor becomes less obvious as the disease progresses and muscles become stiffer.

 Parkinson disease typically also causes the following symptoms:

 Stiffness (rigidity): Muscles become stiff, making movement difficult.
 When a doctor tries to bend the person's forearm back or straighten it out, the arm resists being moved and, when it moves, it starts and stops, as it is being ratcheted (called cogwheel rigidity).

 Slowed movements: Movements become slow and smaller and are difficult to initiate.
 Thus, people tend to move less.
 When they move less, moving becomes more difficult because joints become stiff and muscles weaken.

 Difficulty maintaining balance and posture: Posture becomes stooped, and balance is difficult to maintain.
 Thus, people tend to topple forward or backward.
 Because movements are slow, people often cannot move their hands quickly enough to break a fall.
 These problems tend to develop later in the disease.